 Tasty Kid Friendly Walnut Recipes

 Walnuts provide antioxidants and an essential fatty acid, alpha linolenic acid, a type of omega-3 fatty acid.
 Walnuts are also a good source of magnesium -and most American’s fall short of meeting their magnesium goals.
 When you think walnuts, you may just think of heart and brain health but recent animal studies show that walnuts may slow or prevent growth of some cancers.
 Check out these healthy kid friendly recipes below.
-If you’re looking for fun, realistic tips and tools to create a healthier family, check out this free webinar for parents and educators.

 Mac and Cheese Make-Over

 Mollie Katzen’s Mac & Cheese with walnuts is the real McCoy!
 For maximum flavor using minimal saturated fat, be sure to use very sharp cheddar cheese in this recipe.

 - A big pinch or two garlic powder (optional)

 - 1/2 cup (packed) grated sharp cheddar cheese (about 3 ounces)

 - 3 tablespoons grated Parmesan cheese (about 1 ounce)

 - 2 slices (2 ounces) whole-wheat bread, crumbled